Some lessons to be learned about Alzheimer's and wandering.By Bob DeMarco

 - Is Coconut Oil a Treatment for Alzheimer's Disease?

 Bob DeMarco is the Founder of the Alzheimer's Reading Room (ARR).
 Bob is a recognized Influencer, speaker, and expert in the Alzheimer's and Dementia Community Worldwide.
-The Alzheimer's Reading Knowledge Base contains more than 4,000 articles, and the ARR has more than 343,000 links on the Internet.
+The Alzheimer's Reading Knowledge Base contains more than 5,000 articles.
 Bob lives in Delray Beach, FL.The Alzheimer's Reading Room Knowledge Base